*DOES NOT SHIP TO NZ OR WA*

 Grow highly nutritious alfalfa sprouts in your Speedy Sprouter within a week!
 Enjoy the taste of freshly grown food in your favourite dishes and cut down on personal consumption and food waste in the process!

+Other: Alfalfa is an amazingly fast grower, in 7 days it can grow up to 17.8x it's original size!
 This variety of alfalfa can be used to grow both sprouts and micro-greens.
+Non-Chemically treated.

 1. Soak coconut mats in water for 30 minutes.